web-platform-tests/wpt/old-tests/webdriver/README.md

 3. Run the test against a different config specified in webdriver.cfg:
    `WD_BROWSER=chrome python runtests.py`

-To run a specific test file you can just run `python test_file.py`
+To be run a specific test file you can just run `python test_file.py`

-Similarly you can specify a different browser to run against in webdriver.cfg:
+Similarly you can specify a different browser to run against if in webdriver.cfg:
   `WD_BROWSER=chrome python ecmascript/ecmascript_test.py`

-Note: that you will likely need to start the driver's server before running.
+Note: that you will need likely need to start the driver's server before running.

 ## Updating configuration